toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/SetupApi.md

 > void SetupPullcontainers (string progressId = null)

-pulls containers from docker repo
+Pulls container from docker repo

-installs base and sdk containers for supported platforms
+Pulls all base and SDK base container for the configured platforms.
+This can also be used to update them.

 ### Example